aappddeevv/scala-vdom/README.md

 ## Handling Events

-This is currently a gap in the library as I am still researching what to do for events.
-It seems that attaching directly to a Dom object may be Ok but some virtual dom libraries attach to the top of the tree.
+Handling events smartly is currently a research issue.
+It seems that attaching directly to a DOM object may be Ok but some virtual dom libraries attach to the top of the tree and manage events throughout the tree.

 There are multiple ways to handle events.